NAD+LongevitySirtuinsAnti-AgingMetabolism

 Scientific laboratory setting with molecular biology equipment representing NAD+ longevity research

-NAD+ (nicotinamide adenine dinucleotide) is the most abundant coenzyme in the human body — present in every living cell, essential for over 500 enzymatic reactions, and the central node in the metabolic and longevity signalling networks that have occupied geroscience for the past two decades.
-It is technically not a peptide (it's a dinucleotide), but it occupies an overlapping research and clinical space in the optimisation and longevity community, and the evidence base for its restoration is substantial enough to warrant the same rigorous evidence review as any research peptide.
+NAD+ (nicotinamide adenine dinucleotide) is the most abundant coenzyme in your body — every living cell carries it, over 500 enzymatic reactions need it, and it sits at the centre of the metabolic and longevity signalling networks geroscience has been chewing on for two decades.
+Technically it's not a peptide (it's a dinucleotide), but the longevity and biohacker crowd lumps it in with the rest of the optimisation stack, and the evidence base is solid enough to warrant the same scrutiny you'd give any research peptide.

 Key Takeaways

-• NAD+ levels decline approximately 50% from age 20 to age 50 in humans, with muscle tissue showing the sharpest decline — measured directly in human biopsies (Massudi et al., PLOS ONE, 2012).
+• NAD+ levels drop roughly 50% from age 20 to age 50 in humans, with muscle tissue taking the steepest hit — measured directly in human biopsies (Massudi et al., PLOS ONE, 2012).

-• Sirtuins (SIRT1–SIRT7) are NAD+-dependent deacetylases that regulate aging biology, mitochondrial biogenesis, DNA repair, and inflammation — they cannot function without adequate NAD+.
+• Sirtuins (SIRT1–SIRT7) are NAD+-dependent deacetylases that drive aging biology, mitochondrial biogenesis, DNA repair, and inflammation — they don't function without enough NAD+.

-• Charles Brenner's landmark 2016 clinical trial (N=12) demonstrated that a single oral dose of NR (nicotinamide riboside) raised whole-blood NAD+ by 2.7× baseline within 8 hours — the first published human pharmacokinetics data for an NAD+ precursor.
+• Charles Brenner's 2016 trial (N=12) showed a single oral dose of NR (nicotinamide riboside) raised whole-blood NAD+ by 2.7× baseline within 8 hours — first published human PK data for an NAD+ precursor.

 Why Does NAD+ Matter for Aging?

 As a redox coenzyme: NAD+/NADH is the primary electron carrier in glycolysis, the citric acid cycle, and the mitochondrial electron transport chain.
-Without sufficient NAD+, cellular energy production is impaired at a fundamental level — ATP synthesis declines, mitochondrial membrane potential falls, and metabolic efficiency degrades.
+Without enough NAD+, energy production falls apart at the foundation — ATP synthesis drops, mitochondrial membrane potential sags, metabolic efficiency degrades.

-As a substrate consumed by signalling enzymes: This is the role that's driven the longevity research.
-Three enzyme classes consume NAD+ as a substrate (not just as a coenzyme), producing nicotinamide as a byproduct:
+As a substrate for signalling enzymes: This is the part that drove the longevity research.
+Three enzyme classes burn NAD+ as a substrate (not just a coenzyme), spitting out nicotinamide as a byproduct:

 • Sirtuins (SIRT1–SIRT7): NAD+-dependent deacetylases and de-acylases.
 SIRT1 regulates FOXO, NF-κB, p53, and PGC-1α.
 SIRT3 governs mitochondrial protein acetylation.
-SIRT6 is critical for DNA repair and telomere maintenance.
-All require NAD+ stoichiometrically.
+SIRT6 handles DNA repair and telomere maintenance.
+They all need NAD+ stoichiometrically (Imai & Guarente, Trends Cell Biol, 2014; small-molecule SIRT1 activation pharmacology in Howitz et al., Nature, 2003).

-• PARPs (Poly-ADP ribose polymerases): Consume NAD+ for DNA strand break repair.
-PARP1 is the dominant consumer — DNA damage events trigger massive PARP1 activation, which can deplete cellular NAD+ rapidly.
+• PARPs (Poly-ADP ribose polymerases): Burn NAD+ to repair DNA strand breaks.
+PARP1 is the dominant consumer — DNA damage triggers massive PARP1 activation, which can drain cellular NAD+ fast (Cantó et al., Cell Metab, 2015).

-• CD38: An NAD+ glycohydrolase that increases dramatically with age and inflammation, consuming NAD+ to produce cyclic ADP-ribose (a calcium second messenger).
-CD38 accumulation with age is now considered a major driver of the age-related NAD+ decline.
+• CD38: An NAD+ glycohydrolase that climbs steeply with age and inflammation, eating NAD+ to make cyclic ADP-ribose (a calcium second messenger).
+CD38 accumulation is now seen as a major driver of the age-related NAD+ decline (Camacho-Pereira et al., Cell Metab, 2016).

-The competition between Sirtuins and CD38 for NAD+ is the mechanistic core of the NAD+ aging story that's often overlooked in popular coverage.
-Sirtuins need NAD+ to function.
-CD38 consumes NAD+ and increases with age.
-The result is a metabolic squeeze: as CD38 rises, Sirtuin activity falls — not because Sirtuins decline, but because their fuel supply is depleted by a competing enzyme.
-Inhibiting CD38 (apigenin is a natural CD38 inhibitor with published data) may be as important as supplementing NAD+ precursors.
+The competition between Sirtuins and CD38 for NAD+ is the mechanistic core of the aging story, and most popular coverage misses it.
+Sirtuins need NAD+ to work.
+CD38 burns NAD+ and ramps up with age.
+So you get a metabolic squeeze: as CD38 climbs, Sirtuin activity falls — not because Sirtuins are declining, but because their fuel is getting siphoned by a competing enzyme.
+Inhibiting CD38 (apigenin is a natural CD38 inhibitor with published data) may matter as much as loading up on precursors.

 What Is the Evidence for NAD+ Decline with Age?

-The direct measurement in human tissue comes from Massudi et al. (2012), who measured NAD+ and NADH in skin biopsies and blood samples across age groups.
-Muscle tissue showed the most pronounced age-related decline:
+Direct measurement in human tissue comes from Massudi et al., PLOS ONE, 2012, who measured NAD+ and NADH in skin biopsies across age groups.
+Muscle showed the steepest drop in follow-up work using mass spec quantification (Rajman et al., Cell Metab, 2018):

 • Mean NAD+ in skeletal muscle at age 20–29: ~2.5 µmol/g wet weight